Patatas Bravas

 Before you start

-• Boil the potatoes in alkaline water.
+• Boil the potatoes in alkaline water to break down their exteriors.

-• Simmer and blend the red sauce.
+• Simmer and blend the salsa brava until silky smooth.

-• Emulsify the alioli.
+• Emulsify the alioli using an immersion blender.

 Ingredients